Website:Personal Web Page

 - Graduate Fellowship, Princeton University

-- Jakub Szefer and Ruby B. Lee, "Architectural Support for Hypervisor-Secure Virtualization," in Proceedings of the International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), pp. 437-450, March 2012.
+- Jakub Szefer and Ruby B. Lee, "Architectural Support for Hypervisor-Secure Virtualization," In Proceedings of the International Conference on Architectural Support for Programming Languages and Operating Systems (ASPLOS), March 2012.